venkatakarthik-45/vsdworkshop/README.md

 ### 8. Final Verification:
+-  Timing Verification:
--  Static Timing Analysis (STA):
+  -  Static Timing Analysis (STA)
       -  Tool: OpenSTA (OpenROAD)
       -  Process: Involves extracting interconnect RC parameters and performing timing analysis to identify any timing violations.
 Timing reports are generated to ensure the design meets performance requirements.

 ![Screenshot (551)](https://github.com/user-attachments/assets/0f7ede8e-29a2-4d9d-aa23-c12ab14f0993)

   -  Physical Verification:
       -  Design Rule Checking (DRC): Conducted using MAGIC to ensure the layout adheres to design rules.
       -  Layout vs. Schematic (LVS): MAGIC and Netgen are used to compare the extracted SPICE model from the layout with the Verilog              netlist.
 This comparison ensures that the layout matches the intended schematic.

 -  One of the most exciting aspects of OpenLANE is its integration with **StriVe**, a family of fully open-source System-on-Chips (SoCs)    that utilizes open-source PDKs, EDA tools, and RTL designs.
 StriVe exemplifies the power of open collaboration, where every layer        of the SoC, from design to fabrication, is accessible to the public.